-Surgery, called lung resection, is often considered for patients in the earliest stage of lung cancer.
-During this surgery, doctors remove a section of the lung that contains cancer.
-Depending on the type of surgical procedure (open, video-assisted or robotic), most most patients stay in the hospital three to six days and can return to their normal activity levels in about four weeks.
+Lung resection is frequently considered for patients with the earliest stage of lung cancer.
+During the procedure, doctors remove the section of the lung that contains cancer.
+Depending on the type of surgical procedure (open, video-assisted or robotic), most patients stay in the hospital three to six days and return to their normal activity levels in about four weeks.
 Nine out of 10 people who have resections can resume a normal lifestyle after their surgery.

 Minimally Invasive Surgery

 Our surgeons are experts in video-assisted thoracic surgery (VATS) to remove lung cancer.
 This minimally invasive technique requires only three small incisions.
 During the procedure, a surgeon can remove a cancerous part of the lung through an incision less than two inches long. >View outcomes from a research study comparing VATS to open surgery

 Due to rapidly evolving technological advances in robotic surgery, thoracic surgeons at the University of Chicago Medicine now perform robot-assisted lung resection and other thoracic procedures.
 This approach uses computer-aided technology and robotics to provide surgeons a greater range of motion, high-definition three-dimensional views and fine precision while operating within the chest cavity.
 Like the VATS procedure, robotic surgery requires only a few small incisions.